-There’s no two-ways about it, the Universe is an extremely big place!
+There’s no two ways about it, the Universe is an extremely big place!
 And thanks to the limitations placed upon us by Special Relativity, traveling to even the closest star systems could take millennia.
 As we addressed in a previous article, the estimated travel time to the nearest star system (Alpha Centauri) could take anywhere from 19,000 to 81,000 years using conventional methods.

-For this reason, many theorists have recommended that humanity rely on generation ships to spread the seed of humanity among the stars.
+For this reason, many theorists have recommended that humanity should rely on generation ships to spread the seed of humanity among the stars.
 Naturally, such a project presents many challenges, not the least of which is how large a spacecraft would need to be to sustain a multi-generational crew.
-In a new study, of international scientists addressed this very question and determined that a lot of interior space would be needed!
+In a new study, a team of international scientists addressed this very question and determined that a lot of interior space would be needed!

 Humanity has long dreamed about sending humans to other planets, even before crewed spaceflight became a reality.
-And with the discovery of thousands exoplanets in recent decades, particularly those that orbit within neighboring star systems (like Proxima b), that dream seems closer than ever to becoming a reality.
+And with the discovery of thousands of exoplanets in recent decades, particularly those that orbit within neighboring star systems (like Proxima b), that dream seems closer than ever to becoming a reality.
 But of course, a lot of technical challenges need to be overcome before we can hope to mount such a mission.